 - Notification about suspicious login attempts and spam sign-ups

 There are several other features available apart from these.
 Thus, having an active firewall will increase the Magento Login Security by ten folds.
 For more details, request an Astra Demo today!

-Refer the Magento security document for more details about Magento Login Security.
+Refer to the Magento security document for more details about Magento Login Security.

 There are numerous threats that plague the e-commerce industry daily.
-Therefore, you need to stay safe from potential disasters by maintaining an active security around your website.
-Conduct regular malware scans, schedule content back ups, maintain PCI-DSS compliance and hire experts to give you round-the-clock protection.
+Therefore, you need to stay safe from potential disasters by maintaining active security around your website.
+Conduct regular malware scans, schedule content backups, maintain PCI-DSS compliance, and hire experts to give you round-the-clock protection.